6. Business as a Game – For People Who Aren't Familiar with Business

 -

-Gaming and Startups: Studios and app developers build ecosystems where players, users, and developers together define value and success metrics.
+Gaming and Startups: Players, users, and developers jointly define value and success metrics.

 -